Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 appraise a stressful event.
 If a stressor is seen as unpleasant but not unusual, then the biological response may be different than if the stressor is seen as unpleasant, out of the ordinary, and unanticipated.
-- **Consequences of stress** First, stress has direct physiological results, including an increase in blood pressure, an increase in hormonal activity, and an overall decline in the functioning of the immune system.
+- **Consequences of stress** First, stress has direct physiological results, including an increase in blood pressure, an increase in hormonal activity, and an overall decline in the functioning of the immune system.
 Second, stress leads people to engage in behaviors that are harmful to their health, including increased nicotine, drug, and alcohol use; poor eating habits; and decreased sleep.
 Finally, stress produces indirect consequences that result in declines in health: a reduction in the likelihood of obtaining health care.